 What is Fire Protection?

 Fire protection is the study and practice of mitigating the unwanted effects of potentially destructive fires.
+It is putting proactive fire protection measures in place to prevent or limit the spread of fire.

 The term ‘Fire Protection’ is generally broken down into two classifications; ‘Passive’ and Active’.

-Implementations of Fire Protection
+Implementations of Passive Fire Protection

 Passive Fire Protection is sometimes defined as ‘built in’ fire protection and is a generalisation that covers a wide range of generically different systems, such as Fire Protection to structural components of the building as well as: